 The purpose of the District Standard Drawings and Details is to provide basic information as a convenience to those who use them in their designs.
-These drawings and details are also intended to communicate design standards and practices to the Design Engineer.
+These drawings and details are also intended to communicate design standards and practices to the Developer's Engineer.

-Detailed drawings shall be included with all construction plans where standard drawings do not apply.
+Detailed drawings shall be included with all construction plans where Standard Drawings do not apply.
 If a standard drawing, such as a manhole, must be modified to fit existing, or unique conditions, the modified detailed drawing shall be shown on the plan and profile sheet.
 When appropriate, due to required detail complexity, a separate detail sheet shall be used.

-- Standard drawings are available for use on development projects and cannot be modified by designers on a project-by-project basis.
-It is the responsibility of the project Engineer of record to incorporate these drawings as originally intended. - Non-standard detail drawings shall be the responsibility of the project Engineer to demonstrate that site conditions require a non-typical device or structure and submit the specifications and supporting documentation to the District for approval.
-All non-standard details shall be shown on the Stormwater Management Plan. - Stormwater BMP Facility Detail sheets are included in Appendix D of the Stormwater Standards.
+Standard Drawings are available for use on development projects and cannot be modified by designers on a project-by-project basis.
+It is the responsibility of the Developer's Engineer to incorporate these drawings as originally intended.

+Non-standard detail drawings shall be the responsibility of the Developer's Engineer to demonstrate that site conditions require a non-typical device or structure and submit the specifications and supporting documentation to the District for approval.
+All non-standard details shall be shown on the Stormwater Management Plan.

+Stormwater Management Facility Detail sheets are included in the Stormwater Standards.
 A link to additional Standard Details can be found on the District website.

-A.5.11 General Sanitary/Stormwater Construction Notes
+I. General Sanitary/Stormwater Construction Notes

 General construction notes required on the plans can be found on the District website or provided upon request.
-These general construction notes shall be included on the sanitary and stormwater management plans.
+These general construction notes shall be included on the sanitary and Stormwater Management Plans.
 These notes are required, and the design professional may include other applicable notes they deem necessary.

-A.5.12 General Sheet Submittal Specifications and As-built Requirements
+m.
+General Sheet Submittal Specifications and As-built Requirements